-Since May 2005, the World Assembly of OIE Delegates (representing the 178 Member Countries and Territories) has adopted eight animal welfare standards in the Terrestrial Code and three animal welfare standards in the OIE Aquatic Animal Health Standards Code (Aquatic Code).
+Since May 2005, the World Assembly of OIE Delegates (representing the 178 Member Countries and Territories) has adopted nine animal welfare standards in the Terrestrial Code and three animal welfare standards in the OIE Aquatic Animal Health Standards Code (Aquatic Code).
 These standards cover:

 These standards are regularly updated to take account of latest scientific findings.